 Andrew Goldman has been writing for over 20 years and investing for the past 10 years.
 He currently writes about personal finance and investing for Wealthsimple.
 Andrew's past work has been published in The New York Times Magazine, Bloomberg Businessweek, New York Magazine and Wired.
 Television appearances include NBC's Today show as well as Fox News.
 Andrew holds a Bachelor of Arts (English) from the University of Texas.
 He and his wife Robin live in Westport, Connecticut with their two boys and a Bedlington terrier.
 In his spare time, he hosts “The Originals" podcast.

-But if you’ve yet to open a TFSA — or if you haven't maxed out your contributions in past years – the total amount you can put into your TFSA this year could be much bigger.
+If you’ve yet to open a TFSA — or if you haven't maxed out your contributions in past years — the total amount you can put into your TFSA this year could be much bigger than that $7,000 limit we mentioned.
 How?
 The maximum overall money you can deposit in your TFSA is cumulative.
 That means it's the sum of all the allowed maximum annual contributions since the year you turned 18 years old, as far back as 2009.
-If you turned 18 before 2009 and haven’t opened a TFSA (but do have a valid social insurance number), you can contribute up to $88,000 in 2023 to catch up.
+(If you turned 18 before 2009, haven’t opened a TFSA, and have a valid social insurance number, you can contribute up to $95,000 in 2024 to catch up.)

 If you’ve yet to open a TFSA — lucky you!
-You’ve probably accrued a ton of contribution room with each of the years you missed.
+That means you’ve probably accrued a ton of contribution room with each of the years you missed.
 And if you haven't contributed the maximum in the past, there's time to catch up.
 Here’s the TFSA contribution limits for every single year since the program started:

 Year | TFSA Limit |